AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/organizations/organization-roles.md

 feature: Workfront Fusion
 exl-id: 0370fa9d-6680-4724-a431-8df884ce4f9a
 ---
-# Organization roles in [!DNL Adobe Workfront Fusion]
+# Organization and team roles in [!DNL Adobe Workfront Fusion]

-This article describes the access and functionality available to the different organization roles in [!DNL Workfront Fusion].
+This article describes the access and functionality available to the different team and organization roles in [!DNL Workfront Fusion].

 >[!NOTE]
 >
 >Organization roles are separate from team roles in [!DNL Workfront Fusion].
-For more information on team roles, see [Team Roles](../organizations/organizations-and-teams.md#team-roles-team-roles).
+For more information on organization and team roles, see [Organizations and teams](../organizations/organizations-and-teams.md).

 ## Access requirements